USM Social Dashboard »

 A. Foundations

-As a mathematics major, a student may select one of the three concentrations described below in section B. For each concentration, all majors are required to complete successfully the foundations sequence as described in this section.
-Each student must have an accumulative grade point average of at least 2.0 in major courses before being considered for a baccalaureate degree in mathematics.
+As a mathematics major, a student selects one of the three concentrations described below in section B. For each concentration all majors are required to successfully complete the foundations sequence as described in this section.
+Each student must have a cumulative grade point average of at least 2.0 in major courses before being considered for a baccalaureate degree in mathematics.

 B. Concentrations